ROBelgium/VLPGreenland/supplementary/README.md

 `figS30/`: GPS time series

-`figS34/`: Simplified fjord geometry and Jupyter notebook
+`figS34/`: Considerations for the dynamics of the VLP source

-Supplementary figures S5, S8, S29, and S31-33 are annotated satellite images (retrieved via [sentinel-hub.com](https://sentinel-hub.com) or photographs.
+Supplementary figures S5, S8, S29, and S31-33 are annotated satellite images (retrieved via [sentinel-hub.com](https://sentinel-hub.com)) and photographs.